Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 • Geographic location and UV intensity

 These factors do not operate in isolation.
-They reflect patterns of exposure across years and decades.
+They reflect a long-term pattern of exposure across years and decades.
+That is an important concept in longevity medicine.
+Risk usually develops through repeated inputs, not isolated events.

 Types of Skin Cancer

-There are several types of skin cancer, with different levels of risk and behavior:
+There are several major types of skin cancer, and they differ in frequency, behavior, and risk.

 • Squamous cell carcinoma

-Melanoma receives the most attention because of its potential to spread, but all skin cancers are important in a prevention-focused model.
+Melanoma receives the most public attention because of its ability to metastasize, but all skin cancers matter in a prevention-focused model.
+Even slower-growing cancers can create meaningful health burdens, require procedures, and signal a pattern of chronic skin damage that should not be ignored.

 UV Exposure Is a Pattern, Not a Single Event

-One of the biggest misconceptions is that skin cancer risk comes from a single bad sunburn.
-While severe burns do matter, the larger issue is cumulative exposure over time.
+One of the biggest misconceptions about skin cancer is that risk comes only from one severe sunburn or one obvious period of excessive exposure.
+Severe burns do matter, particularly repeated burns earlier in life, but the larger issue is cumulative exposure over time.

 • Daily sun exposure without protection